Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 and they are composed of different microops depending on the operands.

+## Python-Lex-Yacc(PLY) for macroop parsing
-Note that the semantic used for define macroop to microop translation function has been wrriten with python syntax.
-However, the python code cannot be used by the GEM5, so it has to be actually translated to the cpp code that initiates associated microop instruction objects.
+Note that python has been used for defining macroop to microop translation function However, the python code cannot be used by the GEM5, so it has to be translated to the cpp code that can make used of microop instructions.

 For this purpose,
-GEM5 provides MicroAssembler classe that makes use of lexer and parser classes provided by the Python-Lex-Yacc(PLY) package.
+GEM5 provides MicroAssembler class that utilize lexer and parser classes provided by the Python-Lex-Yacc(PLY) package.
-GEM5 provides architecture independent MicroAssembler and correspodning tokens and context-free grammar.
+GEM5 provides architecture independent
+MicroAssembler, tokens, and context-free grammar.

 *gem5/src/arch/micro_asm.py*
 ```python